anulax1225/bakara/manual/index.md

 	dotnet build
 	dotnet run
 ```
-Or use vs2022 to build your project.
+Or use visual studio 2022 to build your project.

+### Linux
 ---
 On linux (if you don't have premake5, install it with your distro's packet manager).
 You have two env variable to change build proccess :